Whiplash Type Injury / Whiplash Associated Disorder.

-The exact nature of the symptoms will vary depending on the patient’s direction of impact, speed of the vehicles involved, as well as sex, age and physical condition.
+The exact nature of the symptoms will vary.
+Symptoms depend on the direction of impact, speed of the vehicles involved.
+In addition a person’s sex, age and physical condition all play a role.
 Each case will be different.
-It is not uncommon for signs and symptoms to come on after a period of time, sometimes with a delay of days or weeks.
-This can often be because inflammation can take 24 to 72 hours to develop.
-It is not uncommon for some injuries to go unnoticed for weeks or months.
+It is not uncommon for signs and symptoms to have a delay of days or even weeks.
+This is often because inflammation can take 24 to 72 hours to develop.
+Some injuries can go unnoticed for weeks or months.

-People often make the mistake of thinking that because there may be very little damage to the car that they can’t be injured.
-In fact even small accidents can cause whiplash, especially if you are not aware there is an impending accident about to happen and are unprepared.
-Often when there is no visible damage to the car it might mean that more of the impact force has been transferred to the occupant of the car.
-Whatever the situation be sure to be checked by your chiropractor as soon as possible after an accident to assess you for whiplash type injuries.
+The assumption is that very little damage to the car means lack of injury to the person.
+However, even small accidents can cause whiplash.
+For instance, whiplash can easily happen when you are not aware there is impending impact and are unprepared.
+A Lack of visible damage to the car might mean that more of the impact force has been transferred to the occupant.
+Therefore, always be sure to be checked by your chiropractor as soon as possible after an accident.

 Diagnosis of whiplash type injuries:

-Your Back to Health Chiropractor will conduct a thorough history of what exactly has caused the whiplash type injury.
+A thorough history will be conducted to determine what exactly has caused the whiplash.
 This will include questions on :